Dmitry19001/Vic3ModHelper/README.md

 - After you've done with the music you can go to Localization Manager page via navigation on the top of app
 - At the Localization Manager you can add new localizations
 - When you ready you can export your mod at Export page
 - All you have to do is press export and wait for message that everything is done.
-(For that time there is no progress bar implemented)

 Done!
 You can find the mod in game launcher and play with it.
-After localization update there will be possibility to make localization files for the mod, but until then it is all that app can do.

 ## Short-term plans
 * Multiple language support (Not started yet)